barsegal60/FIPS/README.md

 This guide explains how to download and  install OpenSSL. <br />
 Moreover, it shows how to integrate OpenSSL library into an example of a boost ssl client and server project,<br /> the same example as we used. <br />

-for more info checkout OpenSSL installation guide: <br />
+For more info checkout OpenSSL installation guide: <br />

 https://github.com/openssl/openssl/blob/master/INSTALL.md#building-openssl